azyablov/crafting_srl_zabbix_template/README.md

 10. _**Triggers**_

-Triggers allow to identify amost any kind of problem and deviation.
+Triggers allow to identify almost any kind of problem and deviation.
-Zabbix [official documentation](https://www.zabbix.com/documentation/current/manual/config/triggers/expression) provide good explanation and as well as reach set of various [functions](https://www.zabbix.com/documentation/current/manual/appendix/functions) to manipulate/caclulate/transform/test item values and even historical trands changes.
+Zabbix [official documentation](https://www.zabbix.com/documentation/current/manual/config/triggers/expression) provide good explanation and as well as reach set of various [functions](https://www.zabbix.com/documentation/current/manual/appendix/functions) to manipulate/calculate/transform/test item values and even historical trends changes.

 For example, alarm warning severity will be triggered in case LLDP administratively down more than 30 min (in case it deactivated by mistake or incorrectly set by automation).